flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 10. WiFi Status LED
 ^^^^^^^^^^^^^^^^^^^
+Below are the various color patterns that the WiFi Status LED exhibits along with their meanings.

-Solid : WiFi booting.
+* Solid        - WiFi booting.
-Random Blink: WiFi data transmission indicator.
+* Random Blink - WiFi data transmission indicator.

-11. System Health LED
+* No blink     - Error state.
+Click here to know what to do.

+11. WiFi Reset Switch
 ^^^^^^^^^^^^^^^^^^^^^
-fast green blink: Autopilot firmware updating.
+The WiFi Reset Switch is available on top of the FlytPOD as shown in the image below.

+12. System Health LED
+^^^^^^^^^^^^^^^^^^^^^

+The System Health LED exhibits only the following colour.

+* Fast Green blink / Solid Green - Autopilot firmware updating

-12. Power Supply LED
+13. Power Supply LED
 ^^^^^^^^^^^^^^^^^^^^
+The System Health LED exhibits only the following colour.

-Solid red: Supply working.
+* Solid red - Supply working.

-13. External GPS MAG Port
+14. External GPS MAG Port
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Connect up to two external GPS-MAG sensors for redundancy and accuracy.
+The following ports are available with FlytPOD and FlytPOD PRO.

+* FlytPOD - GPS-MAG 1

+* FlytPOD PRO - GPS-MAG 1 (primary port), GPS-MAG 2

-GPS-MAG1 is the primary port in FlytPOD.
-You must attach the provided GPS-MAG module to this port for stable flight.
+You must attach the provided GPS-MAG module to these ports for stable flight.
+Read more :ref:`here.<GPS_Mag>`

-.. attention:: FlytPOD PRO comes with two GPS-MAG ports thus allowing you to connect upto two external GPS-MAG sensors.
+.. .. attention:: FlytPOD PRO comes with two GPS-MAG ports thus allowing you to connect upto two external GPS-MAG sensors.

-14. VI Sensor Input
+15. VI Sensor Input
 ^^^^^^^^^^^^^^^^^^^
 The VI sensor output of `power module`_ must be connected to this port.
 This would enable FlytPOD to monitor battery status and issue low battery warnings.

-15. Power Input
+16. Power Input
 ^^^^^^^^^^^^^^^
 5V @ 4A input for FlytPOD.

+17. Micro SD/eMMC
+^^^^^^^^^^^^^^^^^
+The following are available with FlytpOD and FlytPOD PRO

+* FlytPOD - 32 GB Micro SD card with FlytOS image

+* FlytPOD PRO - 32 GB eMMC card with FlytOS image

-16. Micro SD
+18. Micro SD
 ^^^^^^^^^^^^
-32 GB Micro SD card with FlytOS image.

-17. Micro SD
+FlytPOD and FlytPOD PRO both have an 8 GB Micro SD card used for autopilot data logging and data storage.

+19. USB Port
 ^^^^^^^^^^^^
-8 GB Micro SD card used for autopilot data logging.

-18. USB Port
-^^^^^^^^^^^^
-Connect USB camera, 3G/4G dongle and other payloads.
+FlytPOD provides a USB port that can connect USB camera, 3G/4G dongle and other payloads.